Probability and Stochastic Models (ODL) STATS5077

 Assessment

-The continuous assessment typically consists of five homework exercises.
+The continuous assessment typically consists of four homework exercises and two in class tests.
 Full details are provided in the programme handbook.

 Course Aims